-“Between the Two Cities: Augustine's Theology of the Jews and Judaism.”
-In progress.
+“Israel between the Two Cities: Augustine’s Theology of the Jews and Judaism,” Journal of Early Christian Studies.

-“The Spirit's Self-Testimony: Pneumatology in Basil of Caesarea and Augustine of Hippo,” in The Spirit of God: Christian Renewal in the Community of Faith, ed.
-Jeffrey Barbeau and Beth Felker Jones, (Downers Grove, IL: IVP Academic, 2015).
 Forthcoming.

+“The Spirit’s Self-Testimony: Pneumatology in Basil of Caesarea and Augustine of Hippo,” in Spirit of God: Christian Renewal in the Community of Faith, ed.
+Jeffrey W. Barbeau and Beth Felker Jones (Downers Grove, IL: IVP Academic, 2015).

 “How Does God Relate to the World?” in Gary M. Burge and David Lauber, eds., Theology Questions Everyone Asks: Christian Faith in Plain Language (Downers Grove, IL: IVP Academic, 2014), 64-79.

 “Republics and Their Loves: Rereading City of God 19,” Modern Theology 27 (2011): 553-81.